 The Estonia E-visa was one of the first we heard about, and many Brits were investigating this option post-Brexit vote as a potential way to escape and hold onto European citizenship.

-With this visa for freelancers, you are allowed to stay in Estonia temporarily which the previous e-visa didn’t allow.
-It’s applicable for short and long-term stays with the minimum being 90 days and the long term application granting you a year.
+With this visa for freelancers, you are allowed to stay temporarily in Estonia, which the previous e-visa didn’t allow.
+It’s applicable for short—and long-term stays, with the minimum being 90 days and the long-term application granting you a year.

 With the Estonia e-visa, you’ll be able to live and legally work in the country for up to a year.